pmonnahan/admixMap/README.md

 * config.yml
 * cluster.yaml

-The **Snakefile** is the primary workhouse of _snakemake_, which specifies the dependencies of various parts of the pipeline and coordinates their submission as jobs to the MSI cluster.
+The **Snakefile** is the primary workhouse of _snakemake_, which specifies the dependencies of various parts of the pipeline and coordinates execution.
 No modifications to the **Snakefile** are necessary.

-However, in order for the **Snakefile** to locate all of the necessary input and correctly submit jobs to the cluster, **both** the **config.yaml** and **cluster.yaml** need to be modified.
+In order for the **Snakefile** to locate all of the necessary input and correctly submit jobs to the cluster, **both** the **config.yaml** and **cluster.yaml** need to be modified.
 Open these files and change the required entries that are indicated with 'MODIFY'.
 Other fields do not require modification, although this may be desired given the particulars of the run you wish to implement.
 Details on each entry in the config file (e.g. what the program expects in each entry as well as the purpose of the entry) are provided in the _Pipeline Overview_ at the bottom.

-Once these files have been modified, the entire pipeline can be run from within the cloned folder via:
+The entire pipeline can be executed on a local machine (not recommended) or on an HPC, and the **cluster.yaml** file is required only for the latter.
+For a local run, change the 'local_run' entry to 'true' under the 'run_settings' section of the config file, and launch snakemake from within the parent directory by the simple command:

+    snakemake

+However, multiple steps in the pipeline have high resource demands, and so are unlikely to be able to be run locally.
+This option exists primarily for testing and troubleshooting, so the remainder of the  documentation assumes that the pipeline will be executed on an HPC.
+In order to coordinate the use of the HPC, the following modifications to the snakemake command are required:

     snakemake --cluster "qsub -l {cluster.l} -M {cluster.M} -A {cluster.A} -m {cluster.m} -o {cluster.o} -e {cluster.e} -r {cluster.r}" --cluster-config workflow/cluster.yaml -j 32

 where -j specifies the number of jobs that can be submitted at once.

-The pipeline is currently set up to run on the _small_ queue on the _mesabi_ cluster, which has a per-user submission limit of 500 jobs.
-This is more than enough for the entire pipeline, so running with -n 500 will submit all necessary jobs as soon as possible.
-If -j is small (e.g. 32), snakemake will submit the first 32 jobs and then submit subsequent jobs as these first jobs finish.
+Note that the 'qsub' command is specific to the commonly-used PBS scheduler.
+To run on a different HPC scheduler, the command would need to be modified accordingly.
+For example, to coordinate submission to a slurm scheduler, the following command would be used:

+    snakemake --cluster "sbatch --no-requeue --time={cluster.time} --mem-per-cpu={cluster.mem-per-cpu} --ntasks={cluster.ntasks} --nodes={cluster.nodes} --mail-user={cluster.mail-user} --mail-type={cluster.mail-type} -o {cluster.o} -e {cluster.e} -A {cluster.A}"" --cluster-config workflow/cluster_yale.yaml -j 32

+Note also that a different **cluster.yaml** file is required for the different scheduler.
+If you open and inspect the **cluster.yaml** file vs the **cluster_yale.yaml** file, you will see syntax that is specific to PBS and slurm schedulers, respectively.

+One additional change in the **config.yml** is needed in order to correctly submit jobs to the HPC.
+The relevant entries are under the 'run_settings' section of the config file:

+    run_settings:
+      local_run: 'false'
+      cluster_config: 'workflow/cluster.yaml'
+      scheduler: 'pbs'

+Here, it is necessary that the 'cluster_config' entry is set to the path of the cluster.yaml file that will be used in the snakemake command.
+Also, the scheduler must correspond to the syntax used in the snakemake command and cluster.yaml file.
+I should point out that these additional changes are needed for responsibly using PLINK within a snakemake framework, and are not directly needed for snakemake.
+PLINK will attempt to auto-detect available resources upon running regardless of the resources that were requested when the job was submitted.
+Therefore, we have to read and parse the requested resources in the cluster config file in order for them to be communicated to PLINK from within the Snakefile.

+### Other notes

+It is recommended that snakemake is run as an interactive session on an HPC.
+Snakemake will launch the specified number (via the -j flag) of jobs, and then will hang and wait for them to finish.
+As jobs finish (and assuming no errors), snakemake will launch additional jobs keeping the total running jobs at whatever -j is set for.
+Although Snakemake should not use a lot of memory, it could have long run times, which is generally not advisable on login nodes.

-The attractive feature of _snakemake_ is its ability to keep track of the progress and dependencies of the different stages of the pipeline.
+One attractive feature of _snakemake_ is its ability to keep track of the progress and dependencies of the different stages of the pipeline.
 Specifically, if an error is encountered or the pipeline otherwise stops before the final step, _snakemake_ can resume the pipeline where it left off, avoiding redundant computation for previously completed tasks.
+To do so, simply resubmit the original snakemake command.

 To run a specific part of the pipeline, do: